beNative/udio-prompt-crafter/docs/MANUAL_FUNCTIONAL.md

 This is where you choose the building blocks of your prompt.

 -   **Selecting Tags:** Simply click on a tag to add it to your prompt.
 Click it again to deselect it.
 Selected tags are highlighted in blue.
+-   **Locking Tags:** When a tag is selected, a lock icon appears on it.
+Click this icon to "lock" the tag.
+Locked tags (solid white lock) will be preserved during both simple and thematic randomization.
+This is a powerful way to fix certain elements (like genre or mood) while exploring variations for other categories.
+The lock state is saved with presets and history.
 -   **Tag Info:** Hover over the small `(i)` icon on any tag to see a tooltip with its description and an example snippet, if available.
 -   **Searching:** Use the search bar at the top to filter tags within the current category by name or synonym.
 -   **Tree View:** For complex categories, tags are organized in a hierarchical tree view.
 You can expand or collapse branches to navigate.